lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    :align: center
    :alt: Routing page

-Click the token creation button located to the right of the generated token list in the routing information.
+Click the 'Generate Token' button located to the right of the generated token list in the routing information.
 In the modal that appears for token creation, enter the expiration date.